GfellerLab/MixTCRviz/README.md

 If the output of MixTCRviz is assigned to a variable (e.g., m <- MixTCRviz(input1="test/test.csv")), MixTCRviz returns a list with the plots, the processed data and the statistics for each model in input1.

 If output.path is given, MixTCRviz creates also a directory (output.path).
-The output.path/ directory contains the motifs (e.g. pdf files) for each model.
+The output.path/ directory contains the TCR specificity profiles (e.g. pdf files) for each model.

-- If interactive.plots==T, interactive html files are also created, and you can mouse over the V/J genes to see the names.
+- If interactive.plots==T, interactive html files are also created, and you can mouse over the V/J genes to see the names, the Z-score, the logFC and the CDR3 sequences.
 - If output.stat==T, the output.path/stats/ contains .rds files with all the stats for each model.
-- If output.processed.data==T, the output.path/processed_data/ contains .csv files with the actual data used to build the motifs.
+- If output.processed.data==T, the output.path/processed_data/ contains .csv files with the actual data used to build the TCR specificity profiles.
 - If plot.logo.length==1, the output.path/CDR3_length/ directory shows the V/J usage and CDR3 motifs for multiple lengths for both chains.